Hinkley Point C Approved: The Reaction

 “Having thoroughly reviewed the proposal for Hinkley Point C, we will introduce a series of measures to enhance security and will ensure Hinkley cannot change hands without the Government’s agreement.
 Consequently, we have decided to proceed with the first new nuclear power station for a generation.”

 The proposed regulatory framework will ensure that any foreign ownership of large-scale projects will be subject to scrutiny.
-In the case of Hinkley, the new legal requirements will allow the UK Government to intervene should EDF decide to sell its stake.
+In the case of Hinkley Point C, the new legal requirements will allow the UK Government to intervene should EDF decide to sell its stake.

 Moving into the future, this framework will continue to ensure that all significant shares of British nuclear new build projects cannot be sold without the Government’s full knowledge and consent therefore protecting national security.